-On February 10, 2022, the MIIT issued the Measures for the Administration of Data Security in the Field of Industry and Information Technology, or the Draft Measures, for public comments.
-The Draft Measures are aimed to regulate the processing activities of data in the field of industry and information technology field conducted by relevant data processors in the PRC.
-Pursuant to the Draft Measures, data in the field of industry and information technology includes industrial data, telecommunication and radio data generated and collected during the operation of relevant services.
-The Draft Measures provide for the classification of data in the field of industry and information technology as general, important, or core data, and provide for specific requirements for the management of data classifications and data protection measures, including, among others, data collection, storage, processing, transmission, disclosure, and destruction for data processors in the field of industry and information technology.
+On December 8, 2022, the MIIT issued the Measures for the Administration of Data Security in the Field of Industry and Information Technology (for Trial Implementation), which became effective on January 1, 2023.
+The measures are aimed to regulate the processing activities of data in the field of industry and information technology field conducted by relevant data processors in the PRC.
+The measures apply to industrial enterprises, software and information technology service companies, and companies holding licenses for operation of telecommunication services that independently determine the purposes and methods of data processing in the course of data processing activities.
+Data processing activities include, among others, the collection, storage, use, processing, transmission, provision, and disclosure of data.
+Pursuant to the measures, data in the field of industry and information technology includes industrial data, telecommunication data and radio data generated and collected during the operation of relevant services.
+The measures provide for the classification of data in the field of industry and information technology as general, important, or core data, and provide specific requirements for the management of data classifications and data protection measures, including, among others, data collection, storage, processing, transmission, disclosure, and destruction for data processors in the field of industry and information technology.
 In particular, data processors processing important data and core data are required to complete filings with relevant authorities for the catalogue of important data and core data.
 The filing information includes basic information on the data, such as category, classification, quantity, processing purposes and methods of data processing, scope of use, liable entities, data sharing, cross-border transfer of data and data security protection measures.
-If over 30% of the category or quantity of important and core data changes or there is any material change to other filing information, data processors shall update the filing information with the relevant authorities within three months of such change.
-Furthermore, the Draft Measures provide for data security requirements for cross-border and data transfers for data processors.
-If a data processor needs to transfer data in cases of merger, restructuring, or bankruptcy, it shall establish a data transfer plan and notify users affected, and if the data to be transferred includes important and core data, it shall complete the filing with relevant authorities.
-In addition, the Draft Measures indicate that the legal representative or principal of the data processor should be the primary person held accountable for data security and the person in charge of data security should take direct responsibility for the security of data processing activities.
+If over 30% of the quantity (i.e. number of data items or amount of data stored) of important and core data changes or there is any material change to other filing information, data processors must update the filing information with the relevant authorities within three months after such change.
+Furthermore, the measures provide data security requirements for cross-border and data transfers for data processors.
+If a data processor needs to transfer data in cases of merger, restructuring, or bankruptcy, it shall establish a data transfer plan and notify users affected.
+In addition, the measures indicate that the legal representative or principal of the data processor should be the primary person held accountable for data security and the person in charge of data security should take direct responsibility for the security of data processing activities.